tomstagg/nn-zero-to-hero/README.md

 ## Lesson 1: Building micrograd

 micrograd is a tiny neural net engine which implements back propagation.
 The neural net consists of layers of neurons.
 A neuron is made of individual mathematical operations which are constructioned into a DAG.
-The DAG is traversed for forward and backward pass to train the neural net for a training set.
-All this is done using python classes.

-- first exploring a simple function and graphing
-- finding an approximation to the derivative at certain x values.
-- finding partial derivatives to a
+A Value object which holds the graph of mathematical operations such as `+`, `-`, `*`, `/`, `pow()`, `exp()`,`tanh()` is developed and used to model a perceptron.
+Perceptrons are ordered into layers to build a multi-layer perceptron (MLP), the neural net.
+The Value object calculates the partial derivation to determine the gradient with respect to the final outputs for each Value.

+The model is trained against a simple test training set and the loss calculated.
+Back propogation through the Value object is used to determine the direction and extend to change the weights and bias of each perceptron neuron.
+The aim being to reduce the loss of the output over a number of training runs.

 ## Building makemore: bigrams and simple neural network